krish-2325/memory-management-simulator/docs/design.md

 ### 6.2 Cache Parameters
 Each cache level has:
-- Configurable size
+- Configurable total size
-- Fixed block size (16 bytes)
+- Fixed block size of **16 bytes**
 - Configurable associativity
-- Replacement policy (FIFO or LRU)
+- A defined replacement policy (FIFO or LRU)

 Cache parameters can be reconfigured at runtime via CLI commands.